 One of my favorite ways to expose students to paired texts is through history topics.
 There are so many great historical fiction read alouds that make it so much easier to pair nonfiction texts with engaging read alouds.

 When learning about the Great Depression, we read and analyze informational text to learn the key facts and details.
 Then, we read picture books such as The Gardener and Saving Strawberry Farm to help the students “feel” what it was like during this time.
-The students are easily able to compare and contrast the two texts and understand the purpose for both.
+The students are easily able to compare and contrast the two texts and understand the different purposes for each.

 Using paired texts in science and social studies helps students in two ways: